gmac/schema-stitching-handbook/continuous-integration-testing/README.md

 # Chapter 12 – Continuous Integration Testing

 This example demonstrates setting up test coverage for a stitched schema.
-Like all application code, sitched schemas are subject to development errors and therefore should also be tested rigourously through a continuous integration pipeline while [versioning schema releases](../versioning-schema-releases).
+Like all application code, sitched schemas are subject to development errors and therefore should also be tested rigorously through a continuous integration pipeline while [versioning schema releases](../versioning-schema-releases).

 Effective test coverage happens at two levels: